SABS-R3/software-engineering-day1/_episodes/03-python-intro.md

 ~~~
 {: .language-bash}

-The first `cd` command without any arguments *changes our working directory* to our home directory (on the provisioned laptops, this is `/home/sabsr3`).
+As a reminder, the first `cd` command without any arguments *changes our working directory* to our home directory (on the provisioned laptops, this is `/home/sabsr3`).

-The second command uses the unzip program to unpack the archive in your home directory, within a subdirectory called `software-engineering-day1-gh-pages`.
+The second command uses the `unzip` program to unpack the archive in your home directory, within a subdirectory called `software-engineering-day1-gh-pages`.
 If you do `ls` to list the files in your home directory, you should see this new subdirectory (amongst other directories and possibly files):

 ~~~
 ls